reshamas/fastai_deeplearn_part1/fastai_dl_terms.md

 `md.nt` = number of unique tokens
 `n_fac` = size of embedding
 `lo` = layer optimizer
+`precompute=True`  we actually precalculate how much does this image have the features such as eyeballs, face, etc.
 `ps` = p's (percents for dropouts)
 `sz` = size (of photo)
 `tfms` = transformations